Scotch Bonnet Storage Hacks

 Scotch Bonnet Variations

 Scotch bonnet is 101% vegan, gluten-free, and vegetarian.
-You can use other chili peppers as substitutes.
+Other chili peppers can be substituted.
 Use habanero pepper if you want the same spiciness as this one.

-This guide also suggests that it can be converted into chili paste or powder.
-Discover which form works best for you by planning your meals!
+This guide also suggests converting it into chili paste or powder.
+Plan your meals to discover which form works best for you.
+The best scotch bonnet storage hack depends on how you plan to use them!

 scotch bonnets storage